artem1dev/nest-events-api/README.md

 # Event Manager

 This project is an event manager built using `NestJs`.
-It was created with the aim of enhancing my understanding of `NestJs` while tackling a challenging and complex task.
+It was created to enhance my understanding of `NestJs` while tackling a challenging and complex task.
 The backend for events in this application follows a simple yet effective concept.

-## Motivation

-My primary motivation for embarking on this project was to deepen my knowledge of `NestJs`.
-I believed that building an event manager would provide me with the opportunity to explore various aspects of `NestJs` in a practical and hands-on manner.
-Additionally, I was drawn to the challenge and complexity that such a project would entail.

 ## Technologies Used